dan-osterrath/telemetry-csv-merger/README.md

 java -jar target/telemetry-csv-merger.jar -h
 ```

-### Global Time Factor

-The global time factor is used to adjust the global time of the telemetry data.
-This is useful if the telemetry data is
+### Value Factors

-not in sync with the merged video.
-The factor is applied to the global time of the telemetry data.
-The default value is
+In some cases the telemetry data is not in sync with the merged video.
+To fix this you have to apply a factor to
-1.0.
+the `GlobalTime` column.
+This can be done with the command line argument `-f` or `--factor`.

 Example: In DashWare your merged video has a length of 37:27.500.
-In the Synchronization tab of DashWare you can see
+In the "Synchronization" tab of DashWare you can see
 that the merged telemetry data only has a length of 36:00.950.
-The telemetry data compressed by 01:26.650.
+The telemetry data is compressed by 01:26.650.
 To stretch
-the telemetry data you have to apply a factor of `1.040051829056665` to the global time.
+the telemetry data you have to apply a factor of `1.040051829056665` to the `GlobalTime` field.

 ```
 01:26.650 = 86.55s